Itinerary

 Then it’s time to head for Zion National Park on one of the most scenic drives in the American Southwest.
 Keep an eye out for bighorn sheep as we follow the narrow two-lane road that cuts through canyons and twists below towering monoliths.
 As we approach Zion, we pass Checkerboard Mesa, a 6,250-foot landmark of striated Navajo Sandstone.
 Early Mormon pioneers gave Zion its name—so striking was its beauty that it evoked images of the biblical Promised Land.
 The U.S. government agreed and made it a national park in 1919.
 Multi-hued sandstone ramparts rise above the valley floor where the Virgin River flows among the cottonwoods, carving a deep canyon over millennia and blending lush greenery with dramatic rockscapes.

 Begin the day exploring Zion Canyon on foot, following narrow trails below 2,000-foot cliffs of Navajo Sandstone that soar above us on either side.
 On the canyon floor, see lush and colorful hanging gardens growing out of the rock.
 Trails along the river lead to quiet recesses, where we may hear and see many birds unique to the American West.
 Listen for the haunting cry of canyon wrens, look to the skies overhead for golden eagles and prairie falcons, and find American dippers and phoebes in the willows along the riverbanks.
 Then climb higher for dramatic views of the towering canyon walls and shadowy depths below.
-Varied overlooks reveal different vantage points on Zion’s geological drama, as we witness the tremendous power of water and wind to sculpt this landscape.
+Varied overlooks reveal different vantage points on Zion’s geological drama, as we witness the tremendous power of water and wind to sculpt this landscape, A highlight of our visit is a helicopter flight in and around Zion National Park, featuring aerial views of Smith Mesa, Kolob Canyons and Red Butte Mountain, in addition to notable landmarks of the park itself.

-No western adventurer should miss gazing into the mile-deep chasm of the Grand Canyon in the ethereal light of sunrise and sunset, and it’s easy to do since from our coveted location right on the rim.
-Our Expedition Leader knows the best overlooks to capture the beauty of sunrise, including Cape Royal and Point Imperial, though really, any spot on the rim is going to offer a stunning experience.
-Sunset will likewise bring astonishment as we watch the canyon depths shift from orange and rust to pink and purple as the sinking sun casts its glow in contrast to with the shadows moving across the etched peaks and crevasses.
+No western adventurer should miss gazing into the mile-deep chasm in the ethereal light of sunrise, and we join our Expedition Leader to greet the dawn’s rays at a stirring viewpoint.
+With a full day ahead to explore the Grand Canyon from the South Rim, there's plenty of time to absorb the drama of one of the planet’s most magnificent natural landscapes, watching the variegated canyon walls change color as the light shifts throughout the day.
+Sunset will likewise bring astonishment as we watch the canyon depths shift from orange and rust to pink and purple, as the sinking sun casts its glow in contrast with the shadows moving across the etched promontories and crevasses.

 Please note: This itinerary is subject to change, as departures may visit Grand Canyon, Zion and Bryce in a different order than what is outlined above.
 Your precise itinerary will be communicated to you once your trip dates are confirmed.